-- You must be enrolled in the Over 65 Medicare Supplement Program for a spouse or child to be covered under the company medical plans. - You do not need to be enrolled in the Over 65 Medicare Supplement Program for a spouse or child to be covered under the company dental plan - Your spouse and other eligible dependents may continue participating in the under age 65 Medical Plan and the Dental Plan until your spouse reaches age 65. - You-and your spouse, if also over age 65-must be enrolled in Medicare Part A and Part B, but not Part D. - You must enroll in the Over 65 Medicare Supplement Program by the first day of the month of your 65th birthday, or if your birthday is on the first day of the month, you must enroll by the first day of the previous month (per Medicare rules). - If you currently have active employer coverage from another source (such as
+- Your spouse and other eligible dependents may continue participating in the under age 65 Medical Plan and the Dental Plan until your spouse reaches age 65. - You-and your spouse, if also over age 65-must be enrolled in Medicare Part A and Part B, but not Part D. - You must enroll in the Over 65 Medicare Supplement Program by the first day of the month of your 65th birthday, or if your birthday is on the first day of the month, you must enroll by the first day of the previous month (per Medicare rules). - If you currently have active employer coverage from another source (such as - coverage under your spouse's medical plan), you may enroll in the Over 65 Medicare Supplement Program if you lose coverage under that employer's plan.
+You must show proof of loss of coverage and enroll within 30 days of the date you lose coverage retirement counseling.